NimbleBeasts/NbMoonshot/_Org/_GDD/GDD.md

 After each (default story) mission points will be added to the nations, e.g.:

 - Ustria: 10 pts
-- UdSSR: 5 pts
+- USSR: 5 pts
 - USA: 5-20 pts in nonlinear function

 There can be 3 outcomes in the space race:

 - If the player does not sabotage at all USA will win.
-- If the player only sabotages the USA, UdSSR will win.
+- If the player only sabotages the USA, USSR will win.
-- Player has to meet a perfect match to let Ustria win (e.g. at least 3x USA; 2x UdSSR)
+- Player has to meet a perfect match to let Ustria win (e.g. at least 3x USA; 2x USSR)

 There is an alternate secret ending when you do flirting with the secretary.